How the Canada Immigration Points System Works

 Canada’s Express Entry draws are competitive.
 Let's take a look at some easy ways to improve your CRS score and your chances to move to Canada through the Express Entry system.

 This is probably one of the fastest and simplest ways to increase your CRS score.
 You can do this by either learning a new language or retaking your language test.
-The highest Canadian Language Benchmark (CLB) level is CLB 9 so if you’ve scored anything less, there’s always room to claim extra points.
-If you are fluent in English and learn French as your second language, you could earn an extra 24 points if you’re applying alone and 22 with your spouse or partner.
+The highest Canadian Language Benchmark (CLB) level is CLB 9, so if you've scored anything less, there's always room to claim extra points.
+If you are fluent in English and learn French as your second language, you could earn an extra 24 points if you apply alone and 22 with your spouse or partner.

-If you’re applying for your Canadian visa from outside Canada and have three years of work experience or less you may want to consider gaining an extra year or two so that you can claim more skills transferability points and if you have Candian work experience you’ll be able to claim more CRS points for Canadian work experience.
-Try to have at least five or more years of work experience if possible.
+If you are applying for your Canadian visa from outside Canada and have three years of work experience or less, you may want to consider gaining an extra year or two to claim more skills transferability points.
+If you have Canadian work experience, you can claim more CRS points for Canadian work experience.
+If possible, try to have at least five or more years of work experience.

-Provincial Nominations (PNs) are highly sought after as it comes with an incredible 600 extra CRS points and since the average CRS cut off score in 2020 is 551 (up from 461 in 2019), you’d already have much more points than you need to be successful.
-This however does not mean that you should relax if you think you could be eligible for a PN.
-You could easily earn 100 points just by being 20-29 years old with a three-year qualification, which is worth an additional 112 to 120 points.
-Now add just add that score for your age to your 600 PN points and you’ll be well on your way to living a great new life in Canada!
+Provincial Nominations (PNs) are highly sought after as it comes with an incredible 600 extra CRS points.
+This, however, does not mean that you should relax if you think you could be eligible for a PN.
+You could earn 100 points by being 20-29 years old with a three-year qualification, worth an additional 112 to 120 points.
+Now add that score for your age to your 600 PN points, and you'll be well on your way to living a great new life in Canada!

-This is definitely not the quickest way to increase your CRS score but it will increase your chances to get permanent residency nonetheless.
-You’ll be able to earn more human capital points with a higher qualification as well as more skills transferability points.
-It’s a win-win and you get to learn new skills!
+This is not the quickest way to increase your CRS score.
+Still, it will increase your chances of getting permanent residency nonetheless.
+You'll be able to earn more human capital points with a higher qualification and more skills transferability points.
+It is a win-win, and you get to learn new skills!

 Getting a job in Canada before you relocate will not only help you gain more Canada immigration points but will also help you.
-It will have to be a full-time continuous paid employment offer for at least one year and you will need the offer in writing from your employer.
-By having a valid job offer in Canada you will not only make things easier for yourself once you arrive but you’ll be able to add up to 200 CRS points to your score!
+It will have to be a full-time continuous paid employment offer for at least one year, and your employer will need the offer in writing.
+By having a valid job offer in Canada, you will not only make things easier for yourself once you arrive, but you will be able to add up to 200 CRS points to your score!

-Did you know that having a brother or sister who is living in Canada, as a citizen or permanent residency, automatically increases your chances of success?
-You could claim an extra 15 points but you’ll have to be able to provide proof of your relationship, for example, a birth certificate.
+Did you know that having a brother or sister living in Canada, as a citizen or permanent residency automatically increases your chances of success?
+You could claim extra points, but you will have to be able to provide proof of your relationship, for example, a birth certificate.
 Planning on moving to Canada as a couple?
-Why not submit your Canada immigration application forms together.
-You could earn up to 20 points for your language skills, 10 points if you or your partner or spouse have Canadian work experience, as well as another 10 points each for your education qualification which adds up to 40 extra CRS points!
+Why not submit your Canada immigration application forms together?
+You could earn up to 20 points for your language skills, 10 points if you or your partner or spouse has Canadian work experience, as well as another 10 points each for your education qualification, which adds up to 40 extra CRS points!